akvaplan-niva/fvtools/README.md

 ```

-`Currently supports`
+`ROMS2FVCOM currently supports these ROMS models/setups`
 - Met office NorKyst `MET-NK`
 - IMR NorKyst `HI-NK`
 - Hourly NorShelf `H-NS`
-- Daily NorShelf `D-NS`
+- Daily averaged NorShelf `D-NS`

-Support for other models can be done by adding a ROMS reader to `fvtools.grid.roms_grd`.
+Other ROMS experiments can be supported by adding a ROMS reader to `fvtools.grid.roms_grd`.

 ### River runoff
 River runoff is given for geographical catchment areas ids (vassdrag), the ids are available mapped at https://atlas.nve.no/.